 Arrange your garden as a centerpiece.

 One more.
 If you have a garden in your backyard, show off some of the fruits, veggies and flowers that came as the result of your hard labor by making them a part of your centerpieces for your outdoor dinner pieces.
 Out of all the suggestions that we made, this one is probably the easiest because all you need is a really pretty vase or plant holder to keep them in and you’re good to go.
+You can even plant a few succulents while you’re at is, Succulent Studios has a variety of great selections and they can be shipped right to your door.
+Once they grow bigger they will become the center piece your backyard was missing!

 Want a little more greenery then you currently have in your backyard, but still want to keep it as neat as possible, check out our herb gardening tips and you can have yourself a cute little herb garden in no time!